-This course enables students to create media art works by exploring new media, emerging technologies such as digital animation, and a variety of traditional art forms such as film, photography, video, and visual arts.
-Students will acquire communications skills that are transferable beyond the media arts classroom and develop an understanding of responsible practices related to the creative process.
-Students will develop the skills necessary to create and interpret media art works.
+This course enables students to create media artworks by exploring new media, emerging technologies such as digital animation, and a variety of traditional art forms such as film, photography, video, and visual arts.
+Students will acquire communication skills that are transferable beyond the media arts classroom and develop an understanding of responsible practices related to the creative process.
+Students will develop the skills necessary to create and interpret media artworks.